101-Ways/101-pairing-tests/game-of-life/README.md

 6. An empty cell with exactly 3 live neighbours "comes to life"

-7. The board should wrap
+7. The board should wrap if using a fixed grid or the grid needs to be infinite in size